MontrealAI/AGI-Alpha-Node-v0/README.md

 </p>

 > _AGI ALPHA Nodes are the catalysts in this new economy.
 They yield $AGIALPHA tokens, bridging the gap between aspirations and achievement.
 Like digital farmers in a vast cognitive field, they cultivate the future._
+>
+> _This runtime is the machine strategists reference when they describe intelligence capable of reorganizing markets overnight—yet it remains absolutely obedient to the owner who wields it._

 This runtime is engineered as the machine that senses inefficiencies before markets do, routes $AGIALPHA liquidity with precision, and never compromises the owner’s command authority.
 Every subsystem is observable, replayable, and wired for immediate production activation once the owner signs off.

+For a deep dive into settlement dynamics, wage curves, and treasury choreography, consult the [Economics Codex](docs/economics.md).

 ---